reillypascal/personalsite-ssg/pages/posts/2025/05/may-2025-iwc.md

 > The more people who use the independent web — whether creating new work, participating in conversations, curating links, or simply reading — the healthier it becomes.

 I like the idea of expanding participation in the IndieWeb beyond just the people who own a website, and including non-site-owning readers.
 Speaking as someone who maintains my own site on the IndieWeb, I love when I see people interact with my writing on social media sites where I [POSSE](https://www.citationneeded.news/posse/) my posts — no webmentions required.

 Comment sections on personal sites can be great as well, [^2] and can offer further ways to interact.
+Alex (someone who does have webmentions on their site) [writes about](https://alexsirac.com/webmentions-make-me-sad/) preferring when blogs *also* have a comment section, noting that

+> I’m just sometimes tired of high quality stuff, you know?
+Sometimes, all I want is to comment on someone’s post to say « lol » or « nice thanks for sharing » or « saaame! » and that’s not something that warrants a whole blog post and entry in my RSS feed.

-Finally, there's email!
+Finally, there's email.
 I have a `mailto` link at the bottom of every post, and I've had nice experiences sending and receiving emails related to my and others' writing on the IndieWeb.
 Even outside the practicality of more (and more ubiquitous) ways to talk, I like the personal nature of (non-work) email, and the way it feels kind of like letter-writing.

 ### Website Ownership for the Non-Developer